nacil4/kooroshariyaee.github.io/_pages/publications.md

 ### In progress
 * **Ariyaee, Koorosh.** Persian vowel hiatus.
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, ed.
 R. Falahati & Z.
 Ghane.
 Springer.
-* **Ariyaee, Koorosh.** Triggers and targets: nasals and vowels in Tehrani Persian.
-In *The Handbook of Persian Dialects and Dialectology*, ed.
-A.
-Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi (Eds.).
-Springer.

 ### 2018
 * **Ariyaee, Koorosh.** *Pre-nasal Vowel Raising in Tehrani Persian*.
 Master's thesis.
 University of Toronto. [[pdf]](https://kooroshariyaee.github.io/files/MA_Thesis_Ariyaee_2018.pdf)